azmatali470/Azmat-Ali-Cheema/content/blog/fourthpost/fourthpost.md

 ---
-title: I am working at McDonalds.
+title: I am working at McDonalds and Apollo beds.
 description: This is a post on My Blog about touchpoints and circling wagons.
 date: 2018-09-30
 tags: second tag